-On July 30, 2013, the City Council approved the Average Unit-size Density (AUD) Incentive Program Ordinance.
-The AUD Program Ordinance carries out a key implementation action of the City’s 2011 General Plan.
-The intent of the Program is to support the construction of smaller, more affordable residential units near transit and within easy walking and biking distance to commercial services and parks.
+On July 30, 2013, the City Council approved the Program Ordinance.
+This Program facilitates the creation of multi-unit housing and carries out a key implementation action of the City’s 2011 General Plan.
+The intent of the Program is to support the construction of smaller residential units near transit and within easy walking and biking distance to commercial services and activity centers.
 Increased densities and development standard incentives are allowed in most multi-family and commercial zones of the City to promote additional housing.
 Rental, employer-sponsored, and limited equity housing cooperative units that provide housing opportunities to the City’s workforce are especially encouraged.

 The Program has been monitored closely since 2013 and amended multiple times to provide course corrections to better fulfill its purpose.
 In 2019, City Council initiate ordinance amendments based on staff recommendations, public input, and Planning Commission recommendations.
 In 2020, City Council adopted a subset of previously identified ordinance amendments to better facilitate economic recovery from COVID-19 and construction of new housing developments in the downtown.

 The current AUD Ordinance (effective September 3, 2020) can be found here.